-If you can put your skepticism aside momentarily then it is easy to see the potential of Nitric Oxide.
+If you can put your skepticism aside momentarily then it is easy to see the potential of Nitric Oxide2.
 In fact, using nitric oxide to harness your bodies own anti-inflammatory appears to be something of a paradigm shift in combating acne.

 What Is Nitric Oxide?

 Nitric oxide is an invaluable molecule produced naturally in the human body.
 It’s used in a plethora of physiological and pathological processes.
-Among its many other uses, nitric oxide serves as an anti-inflammatory.
+Among its many other uses, nitric oxide serves as an anti-inflammatory3.
 Unfortunately the nitric oxide reacts so quickly with its surroundings that it is only active in this state for a very short time… not nearly long enough to be an effective combatant to acne.

 Nanotechnology Paving The Way

-Scientists have long wondered about the potential health benefits of slowing down the release nitric oxide.
+Scientists have long wondered about the potential health benefits of slowing down the release nitric oxide4.
 Over the past decade, there has been an explosion in nanotechnology development.
-This overwhelmingly quick progress in nanotechnology fields has left scientists with many new options in harnessing some of the body’s natural treatments.
+This overwhelmingly quick progress in nanotechnology fields has left scientists with many new options in harnessing some of the body’s natural treatments5.

-The scientists working on this project view it as a different approach to tackling acne.
+The scientists working on this project view it as a different approach to tackling acne6.
 It goes without saying that acne is an utterly ubiquitous dermatological problem, affecting a huge percentage of the population.
 In the past, the attitude of “whatever works” seem to reign supreme.
 Times have changed, though.

 In general, consumers have become more skeptical of products that seem to stray too far into the unnatural.
 Consumers also seem to be averse to the over application of otherwise useful products.
 People looking in treating acne have become especially hesitant to heighten their immunity to antibiotics.
 This has resulted in a decrease in popularity in antibiotic treatments.
 Using a molecule found so systematically in the body has a broad appeal to a consumer base that is more in more wary of what goes in their body, or for that matter, on their face.